genome/qc-analysis-pipeline/README.md

 #### Video - How to combine data across workspaces

-This video also includes an example of running the QC workflow.
+An example of running the QC workflow in the context of doing other work

 [![Video - How to combine data across workspaces](https://img.youtube.com/vi/1vz4kupdkms/0.jpg)](https://www.youtu.be/1vz4kupdkms)